buildbot/buildbot/master/docs/manual/cfg-workers-docker.rst

     (optional)
     Extra host configuration parameters passed as a dictionary used to create HostConfig object.
 See `docker-py's HostConfig documentation <https://docker-py.readthedocs.io/en/1.10.4/hostconfig/>`_ for all the supported options.

+``autopull``
+    (optional, defaults to false)
+    Automatically pulls image if requested image is not on docker host.

 Setting up Volumes
 ..................